grantcarthew/start-prototype/docs/cli/start-config-role.md

 ### Agent Support

-Not all AI agents support system prompts:
+Not all AI agents support roles (system prompts):

-- Check agent documentation for system prompt support
+- Check agent documentation for role/system prompt support
 - Some agents use different terminology (role, instruction, etc.)
 - Agent command templates use `{role}` and `{role_file}` placeholders
 - If agent doesn't support it, placeholder is ignored